Automattic/jetpack/readme.txt

 **Enhancements**

 * Gravatar Hovercards: avoid loading Gravatar assets when not needed on the page.
+* Likes: improve performance when loading resources used by the Likes feature on the front-end of your site.
 * Widgets: improve performance of the Search and Milestone widgets.

 **Improved compatibility**

-* Comment Likes / AMP Plugin: avoid loading Likes on AMP views.
+* Comment Likes / AMP PluginF: avoid loading Likes on AMP views.
 * General: Jetpack now requires WordPress 5.3 and newer.

 **Bug fixes**